In this article, we will be looking at five of the best bone-strengthening exercises using weights.

 2. Bend your knees and slowly and steadily lower your body until your hips are parallel to the floor.

 3. Press your feet into the floor and slowly straighten your legs to return to your starting position.

-Weighted Lunges target the glutes, hamstrings, quads, calves, and abs.
+Weighted Lunges are one of the best bone-strengthening exercises targeting the glutes, hamstrings, quads, calves, and abs.

 1. Stand with your feet about shoulder-width apart, holding a dumbbell in each hand.